“Decoding Political Violence with OSINT and Lessons from the Frontline”

 After refining the graph to display only relevant Entities, we can see a couple of accounts registered on popular social media platforms with photos of our targets.

-If you take a closer look at the profiles, you will discover that those accounts are usually public and have thousands of followers.
 The official accounts are often marked by checkmarks to show that they are verified and recognized by the public person.

 We do, however, seem to have identified a personal Instagram account named “ainaclotetfriends” with the accompanying biography, “Page just for friends;) official page @ainaclotet.”

-Since it has become quite common these days for public figures to use Instagram for both private activities and public promotion, we will now focus on mapping their Instagram activities and connections.
+Since it has become quite common these days for public figures to use Instagram for both private activities and public promotion, we will now focus on mapping their Instagram activities and mutual connections.

-We also stumbled upon following relationships to private accounts, indicating a potentially close relationship between the owners of those accounts and our targets, especially if these accounts also follow the targets back.
+We also stumbled upon following relationships to private accounts, indicating a potentially close relationship between the owners of those accounts and our targets, especially since these accounts also follow the targets back.
 This discovery could serve as a valid starting point for further investigations of a similar nature.

 Step 4: Company Investigation 🔗︎